Common Milkweed

 Highlights

 Common Milkweed—this blah name hides its power.
 This is one tough flower.
 Drought, full sun, diesel exhaust on highways—this plant can take it all.
 Most importantly: Common Milkweed is a host plant for the Monarch butterfly.
-Common Milkweed can be planted in any of the continental United States and most of Canada, too.
+Common Milkweed can be planted in most of the continental United States and most of Canada, too.
 If you have a spot for this tall powerhouse, plant 5+ immediately to help the Monarchs.
 Scroll on for planting tips.

 Full Sun